Why do my baby and I need vitamins?

 Tablets for women containing 10 micrograms of vitamin D, and drops for children (from birth – 4 years old) containing 10 micrograms of vitamin D are available for free as part of the Lewisham Free D scheme.
 The women’s tablets also contain the recommended amounts of folic acid, so it’s not necessary to take folic acid supplements separately.
 You will need to register at your local pharmacist to receive the vitamins.

 If you receive certain benefits, or are under 18, you can apply for Healthy Start vouchers to buy food as well as vitamins.
 For more information on the Healthy Start scheme and to see whether you qualify, visit https://www.healthystart.nhs.uk/.
-Ask your Health Visitor for an application form or you can apply online https://www.healthystart.nhs.uk/healthy-start-vouchers/how-to-apply/online-application-form/ .
+Ask your Health Visitor for an application form or download the application form by visiting: https://www.healthystart.nhs.uk/how-to-apply/.